-Suicide is both a preventable outcome and a public health issue.
-The effect of a suicide on family members, friends, and clinical providers is long-lasting and profound.^{1,2} Rates of suicide have increased in nearly every state from 1999 to 2016 with a 19% increase in Washington State.3 Suicide is the second leading cause of death among those aged 15-34 and the fourth leading cause of death among those aged 35-44, resulting in approximately one death every twelve minutes.^{4,5} Rates of suicide are higher among those who are non-Hispanic American Indian/Alaska Native, middle-aged adults, those who live in rural areas, and veterans and other military personal and show great geographic variation.^{3,5,6} Sexual minority youth (i.e., those who identify as lesbian, gay, bisexual, transgender, or queer) show higher rates of thoughts about suicide and suicide attempts.7 The rate of suicide in Washington State is higher than the national average and over 75% of all violent deaths in Washington State are suicides.8 Almost half of all deaths by suicide involve firearms with suffocation at 24% and poisoning at 19% followed by falls and jumps, cutting and piercing, drowning, and other all under 5%.8
+Suicide is both a preventable outcome and a public health issue.1 The effect of a suicide on family members, friends, and clinical providers is long-lasting and profound.^{2,3} Rates of suicide have increased in nearly every state from 1999 to 2016 with a 19% increase in Washington State.4 Suicide is the second leading cause of death among those aged 15-34 and the fourth leading cause of death among those aged 35-44, resulting in approximately one death every twelve minutes.^{5,6} Rates of suicide are higher among those who are non-Hispanic American Indian/Alaska Native, middle-aged adults, those who live in rural areas, and veterans and other military personal and show great geographic variation.^{4,6,7} Sexual minority youth (i.e., those who identify as lesbian, gay, bisexual, transgender, or queer) show higher rates of thoughts about suicide and suicide attempts.8 The rate of suicide in Washington State is higher than the national average and over 75% of all violent deaths in Washington State are suicides.9 Almost half of all deaths by suicide involve firearms with suffocation at 24% and poisoning at 19% followed by falls and jumps, cutting and piercing, drowning, and other all under 5%.9

-Suicide is a response to multiple internal (e.g., depression, substance abuse) and external factors (e.g., lack of social support, financial stress).9 Emerging evidence supports suicidality as independent from other mental health diagnoses (e.g., depression, anxiety) necessitating treatment specifically for suicidal thoughts and behaviors.10 Approximately 16-23% of Americans experience a major depressive episode in their lifetimes, 7.6% in any two-week period.^{11,12,13} Episodes of major depressive disorder typically last 16 weeks, almost all being clinically significant.10 Economic recession appears to be associated with increases in behavioral health disorders, substance use disorders, and suicidal behavior.14
+Suicide is a response to multiple internal (e.g., depression, substance abuse) and external factors (e.g., lack of social support, financial stress).
+10 Emerging evidence supports suicidality as independent from other mental health diagnoses (e.g., depression, anxiety) necessitating treatment specifically for suicidal thoughts and behaviors.
+11 Approximately 16-23% of Americans experience a major depressive episode in their lifetimes, 7.6% in any two-week period. ^{12,13,14} Episodes of major depressive disorder typically last 16 weeks, almost all being clinically significant.
+11 Economic recession appears to be associated with increases in behavioral health disorders, substance use disorders, and suicidal behavior.
+15 Care for suicidal thoughts and behaviors needs to be validating of the

-Within the last month prior to suicide, approximately 45% of those who die by suicide had contact with primary care.15 Screening for and comprehensive access to treatment for depression have been shown to occur infrequently and health delivery systems have not typically supported the infrastructure necessary to provide this care.16 In July 2017 Washington State instituted a requirement that healthcare providers (i.e., therapists, counselors, social workers, chiropractors, naturopaths, physicians, physical therapists, pharmacists, nurses, physician assistants and osteopathic physicians, surgeons and physician assistants) take an approved suicide prevention course as part of continuing education requirements.17 Additionally, best practice care management processes are used less often for depression and other behavioral health diagnoses than for asthma, diabetes, or congestive heart failure in primary care, showing a gap both in comprehensive assessment and evidence-based, supportive treatment.18
+Within the last month prior to suicide, approximately 45% of those who die by suicide had contact with primary care.
+16 Screening for and comprehensive access to treatment for depression have been shown to occur infrequently and health delivery systems have not typically supported the infrastructure necessary to provide this care.
+17 Additionally, best practice care management processes are used less often for depression and other behavioral health diagnoses than for asthma, diabetes, or congestive heart failure in primary care, showing a gap both in comprehensive assessment and evidence-based, supportive treatment.
+18

-The United States Preventive Services Task Force does not currently recommend suicide risk screening in primary care but does recommend depression screening in primary care.^{19,20} However, the patient health questionnaire-9 questions (PHQ-9) includes a question that has been shown to be a predictor of a subsequent suicide attempt (i.e., Over the last 2 weeks, how often have you been bothered by any of the following problems?
-Thoughts that you would be better off dead, or of hurting yourself).^{21,22} The Joint Commission recommends screening for suicidal ideation.23 High unmet need, the siloed nature of behavioral health and physical health care, and barriers with payment, regulatory, and legal systems involved in health care delivery were identified in the 2001 Institute of Medicine Crossing the Quality Chasm series as contributing to low-quality care.24 On average, 80 million Americans visit an ambulatory care center with major depressive disorder as their primary diagnosis, indicating potential to impact patient outcomes through treatment within the context of primary care.25
+The United States Preventive Services Task Force does not currently recommend suicide risk screening in primary care but does recommend depression screening in primary care. ^{19,20} However, the patient health questionnaire-9 questions (PHQ-9) includes a question that has been shown to be a predictor of a subsequent suicide attempt (i.e., Over the last 2 weeks, how often have you been bothered by any of the following problems?
+Thoughts that you would be better off dead, or of hurting yourself). ^{21,22} The Joint Commission recommends screening for suicidal ideation.
+23 Washington State requires that healthcare providers (i.e., therapists, counselors, social workers, chiropractors, naturopaths, physicians, physical therapists, pharmacists, nurses, physician assistants and osteopathic physicians, surgeons and physician assistants) take an approved suicide prevention course as part of continuing education requirements.
+24 High unmet need, the siloed nature of behavioral health and physical health care, and barriers with payment, regulatory, and legal systems involved in health care delivery were identified in the 2001 Institute of Medicine Crossing the Quality Chasm series as contributing to low-quality care.
+25